 And don’t forget to…foster motivation to learn by publicly praising team members who take the initiative to advance their training beyond onboarding and compliance requirements.

-Now that you have a grasp on these important onboarding action items, you can develop your own agency specific plan to reach out to new hires and hold onto valuable members of your home health or home care team.
+Now that you have a grasp on these important action items, you can develop your own agency-specific plan to implement onboarding best practices with your new hires.
+By valuing your employees from the start, you’re more likely to hold onto talented members of your home health or home care team.